giorgiomi/social-pulse-predictor/README.md

 social-pulse-predictor
 ==============================

-Data science project to analyse social data in correlation with other data for the Trentino region
+Data science project to analyse social data in correlation with other data for the Trentino region.
+All work is contained in the `notebooks` folder (EDA, classification and regression).

 Project Organization
 ------------